Backwards Planning for School Year Success Part 3

 - Below that are the sections that note the language, reading and writing standards addressed and covered in a 2 to 3 weeks span.
-They also notes any assessments done.
-Those assessments are noted to ensure that every standard is assessed.
+They also note any assessments done.

 - The numbered areas that begin with 14/5, 14/6 etc are our “topics” or chapters and lessons in math.
 We do not cover them in order because the publishers order simply did not make sense to the needs of our students.
 Some of those lessons appear twice, once in black and another time in blue.
 That is because the lessons provided in the curriculum materials is lacking and we have to spend more time working on those standards.

-- Finally, the social studies and science standards associated with the monthly themes are outlined in the last blocks.
+- Finally, the last blocks outline the social studies and science standards associated with the monthly themes.

 And that’s it!
 I promise.
 It’s a life changer!